What is Sneezing Blood?

 What to do if your Dog is Sneezing Blood

-Because dogs don’t exhibit this behavior as we do, it is a symptom that all is not right with your dog, especially when blood is a by-product of the sneeze.
-Some dogs are not too patient to sit still while you try to peer up their nose, or into their mouth, so a trip to the veterinarian is the most effective solution.
+Because dogs should never have a nose bleed, it is a symptom that all is not right with your dog, especially when blood is a by-product of the sneeze.
+Some dogs won't allow you to peer up their nose, or into their mouth, so a trip to the veterinarian is the most effective solution.

 For a foreign object lodged in the nasal area, your dog will be sedated while the veterinarian attempts to remove it.
-Afterwards, your dog will need an anti-inflammatory injection and with antibiotics will return quickly to normal health.
+Afterwards, your dog will need an anti-inflammatory injection and antibiotics and should quickly return to normal health after removal of the item.
 Usually, this condition only affects one side of the nose.

 If your veterinarian cannot find any of the above causes, then he will check for tumors within the nasal area.
-A full examination of your dog will be carried out, checking the mouth and nasal area using x-rays of the skull and CT scans, and your specialist may take a biopsy through the nostrils.
+A full examination of your dog will be carried out, checking the mouth and nasal area using x-rays of the skull and CT scans, and the vet may take a biopsy through the nostrils.
 An x-ray or CT scan will look for changes or destruction to the nasal area.
 If the damage is noted in the nasal bones, it is usually caused by infection or cancer.
 These tests can also show any infection within the teeth roots.
-Blood tests and vigorous flushing of liquid to clear the nasal area are other processes that will help determine the diagnosis.
-Surgery and chemotherapy are available for treatment, but surgery in this area is very difficult with so many hidden pockets.
+Blood tests and vigorous flushing of liquid to clear the nasal area (with the fluid then being sampled and analysed) are other processes that will help determine the diagnosis.
+Surgery, radiotherapy and chemotherapy are sometimes available for treatment, but surgery in this area is very difficult with so many hidden pockets.
 Your veterinarian will be able to advise you on the right course of action to help your dog.

 Prevention of Sneezing Blood

 It’s hard to prevent your dog getting his nose into ‘stuff’ because that’s what dogs do.
 Keeping your dog on a lead when out walking will let you see what your dog is exploring, and you can guide him away from harmful things.
 Ensuring you have a good management program for your dog will help keep them healthy.
-Needed are regular home checkups for health and teeth, a healthy diet, plenty of exercise, and grooming.
+Implement dental care, a healthy diet, plenty of exercise, and grooming.
 When grooming and when your dog is relaxed, it is a great opportunity to check your dog's ears, nose, eyes and belly for any changes.
 As an owner, through careful observation, you will notice subtle changes to your dog's behavior or personality which you can then take steps to remedy.
 Schedule a regular visit for your dog to go to the veterinary clinic.
 Like so many health issues, the sooner they are treated, the easier to solve.

 Cost of Sneezing Blood